of male magpie in Lane Cove North

 There are also a similar number of attacks reported which did not result in injury.

 While it was hoped that the 2021 season would improve, unfortunately the injuries are such that Council has continued to liaise with National Parks and Wildlife Service (NPWS) about the options, particularly as the swooping season for this particular area ran from July to December last year.
-Council has now received approval from NPWS for a ‘Licence to Harm’ covering both the male and female magpie in Johnston Crescent which is valid from 1/9/21 to 1/12/21.
+Council has now received approval from NPWS for a ‘Licence to Harm’ covering a male and a female magpie in Johnston Crescent which is valid from 1/9/21 to 1/12/21.
 Council has nominated a licensed animal control contractor, who was included in the application, to carry out the cull.

 Unfortunately relocation of the birds is not possible as the ‘NPWS Policy on Management of Native Birds that Show Aggression to People’ stipulates that ‘If removal of a bird is warranted, then destruction of the animal is the only option that will be considered’.

 As required, Council notified residents by letter on 8 September 2021 prior to the proposed cull and made sure that appropriate signage was in place during the cull.
 We are also in the process of replying to correspondence received in relation to the cull.